 To ensure the organisation continues to operate as effectively as possible, the Council embraces a governance framework which ensures consistency of purpose across the many services delivered, encourages high standards of performance and conduct and a strong public service ethos.
 Continuing reductions in Government funding have led to major transformation resulting in changes in staffing levels and in the way that services are provided.
-Furthermore, despite moving into the recovery phase, the COVID 19 pandemic continues to have as impact on the Council, and this is being exacerbated by a cost-of-living crisis, fuelled by increasing inflation and energy prices, all of which is likely to continue for the foreseeable future.
+This is being exacerbated by a cost-of-living crisis, fuelled by increasing inflation and energy prices, all of which is likely to continue for the foreseeable future.
 It is therefore more important than ever, that we continue to make the best possible use of the public money that we are entrusted with.